charlotte-zhuang/coding-problems/useful-code/python-3.md

                 return False
             crawl = crawl.children[child]
         # check if the last chr is in the pattern and is an end node
-        return crawl is not None and crawl.end_node
+        return crawl is not None and crawl.isend

+    @staticmethod
-    def index(self, c: chr) -> int:
+    def index(c: chr) -> int:
         """Determines the index of a chr in a children array.

         Args: